 - What else can I do to conserve municipal water?

 Toilets account for nearly 30% of residential indoor water consumption.
 Toilets are also a major source of wasted water due to leaks or inefficiency.
-The program is offering a $50 rebate per toilet for the purchase of up to two “WaterSense” labelled low-flow toilets that are replacing existing, less efficient toilets.
+The program is offering a $50 rebate per toilet for the purchase of up to two “WaterSense” labeled low-flow toilets that are replacing existing, less efficient toilets.
 The rebate is available exclusively for residential units located within the City of Peterborough that are connected to both the municipal water and the municipal sanitary sewer system.

 A maximum of 2 rebates per residential unit is permitted.
 The program is open to all residential housing types including single family up to multi-residential units.
 Multi-unit residential/apartments should register with the City for eligibility before replacing their toilets.